 News & Updates

-Applications for Library District Advisory Committee members closed September 8, 2021.
+Members of the Library District Advisory Committee have been chosen.
+Meetings will begin in October.
 Learn more about the advisory committee.

 Demand for library services has never been greater.
 In 2019, the library saw over 1 million visitors between all locations.